Marko181/Python-GUI-for-Mettler-PB602-Scale/README.md

 - create GUI for 6 buttons
 - add current temperature, pressure, humidity, date and time
 - get measuring time of the scale
+- count the number of weights on the scale